sensei-hacker/inavwiki/Navigation-modes.md

 ## GCS_NAV - Ground control station
 This mode is just an permission for GCS to change position hold coordinates and the altitude.
-So its not an flight mode itself, and needs to be combined with other flightmodes.
+So it's not a flight mode itself, and needs to be combined with other flight modes.

-In order to let the GCS have full control over the aircraft the following modes must be activated: `NAV POSHOLD` `NAV ALTHOLD` `MAG` TOGETHER with `GCS_NAV`
+In order to let the GCS have full control over the aircraft the following modes must be activated: `NAV POSHOLD` `NAV ALTHOLD` `MAG` TOGETHER with `GCS_NAV`.

-This can be combined in whichever way you want to permit example manual yawing or altitude control.
+This can be combined in whichever way you want to permit, e.g manual yawing or altitude control.

 Keep in mind that if `NAV POSHOLD` is not combined with this mode you must combine `ANGLE` as the other modes are best combined with `ANGLE` mode.